MPLLang/mpl/README.md

 * `-debug true -debug-runtime true -keep g` For debugging, keeps the generated C files and uses the debug version of the runtime (with assertions enabled).
 The resulting executable is somewhat peruse-able with tools like `gdb`.
-* `-detect-entanglement true` enables the dynamic entanglement detector.
-See below for more information.

 For example:
 ```